AlexMalakov/TwitterTrader/README.md

 # AlexTradingBot

+# What is it?

-Experimental project in which I read real market data to see how effective tracking tweets of certain accounts is as a trading strategy
+This Experimental project in which I read real market data to see how effective tracking tweets of certain accounts is as a trading strategy

+# How to use it